Mahe-Technologies/waha-aspire-hosting/README.md

 * `.WithLifetime(ContainerLifetime.Persistent)` ensures the container remains running across application restarts.

 ### Contributing
 We welcome and appreciate contributions from the community.
-You can open a pull request or report issues through our GitHub repository.
+You can open a pull request or report issues through our [GitHub Issues](https://github.com/Waha-net/aspire-hosting-waha/issues/).
 Please review our contribution guidelines for details on coding standards and development practices.

 ### Feedback & Support
 For any questions, issues, or ideas, feel free to reach out via:

 * [GitHub Issues](https://github.com/Waha-net/aspire-hosting-waha/issues)

-Your feedback helps us make `Waha.Aspire.Hosting` even better!
+Your feedback helps us make `Waha.Aspire.Hosting` library even better!